 No one cares how knowledgeable you are, there are no bonus points for more (more words, more slides, more minutes spent talking).
 Simplicity is the ultimate sophistication.

 The key to good communication is active listening.
 Make the effort to understand what your interlocutors say - and what they don’t say but mean.
 Don’t be afraid to ask clarifying questions.

 Oral communication is essential to solve difficult problems quickly and to create a cohesive team - the latter point being essential in a fast growing environment.
 That is why we refuse to be a totally decentralized team and ask full remotes to spend at least 3 days a month at the office.
-But: